Catherine Groves Ramsdell

 Catherine co-founded DRB in 2014.
 She has long represented the firm’s core clients in their real estate transactions, development work and corporate governance matters.

 Catherine works closely with her clients throughout the life cycle of real estate investments and developments across the capital stack (equity and debt) and in nearly every asset class.
-She is involved from nascent structuring through capitalization, design and pre-development, development, financing, leasing, management and disposition, relishing the opportunity and challenge of stewarding her clients’ most complex projects over the course of their lifespan.
+She is involved from nascent structuring through capitalization, design and pre-development, development, financing, leasing, management and disposition.

 A significant portion of Catherine’s practice centers on construction and development, including structuring, contracting and risk management critical to prudent investment in and successful delivery of complex multi-phase and mixed-use development projects.

 Prior to joining the Managing Principal of DRB in service of the firm’s core clients in 2005, Catherine practiced in the San Francisco and Washington, DC offices of Latham & Watkins.
-There, she represented private equity funds and private and public companies in large-scale, international mergers and acquisitions, such as a $4B+ sale of an industrial textiles division to among two of the largest U.S. based industrial manufacturing companies.
+There, she represented private equity funds and private and public companies in large-scale, international mergers and acquisitions, such as the $4B+ sale of an industrial textiles company to one of the largest U.S. based industrial manufacturing companies.
 In between law firms, Catherine spent a year on the business side of M&A, marketing and structuring portfolio-wise risk management programs and insuring M&A risk, before returning to the practice of law.

 Catherine is admitted to practice law in the District of Columbia and California.
-She is a member of CREW Washington DC, the ABA’s Section of Real Property, Trust and Estate Law, the ABA Forum on Construction Law, and the ABA’s Business Law Section, and the DC Bar’s Real Estate, Housing and Land Use Section.
-She provides pro bono counsel to and has served on the boards of a number of local youth education and mentoring organizations, and a local non-profit business association, and founded the Montgomery County chapter of Decoding Dyslexia (MD).
+She is a member of CREW Washington DC, the ABA’s Section of Real Property, Trust and Estate Law, the ABA’s Forum on Construction Law and Business Law Section, and the DC Bar’s Real Estate, Housing and Land Use Section.
+She provides pro bono counsel to and has served on the boards of a number of local youth education and mentoring organizations and a local non-profit business association.
+Catherine founded the Montgomery County chapter of Decoding Dyslexia (MD).

 Berkeley Law (University of California Boalt Hall School of Law), J.D., 2000, Co-Editor-in-Chief, Berkeley Journal of Employment and Labor Law